How to Meet Asynchronously at Polynomial Cost: Preliminaries

 A {\em trajectory} is a sequence of nodes of a graph, in which each node is adjacent to the preceding one.
 (Hence it is a sequence of nodes visited following a route.)
 Given any starting node $v$, we denote by $R(n,v)$ the trajectory obtained by Reingold's procedure.
 The procedure can be applied in any graph starting at any node, giving some trajectory.
 We say that the agent {\em follows} a trajectory if it executes the above procedure used to construct it.
 This trajectory will be called {\em integral}, if the corresponding route covers all edges of the graph.
 By definition, the trajectory $R(n,v)$ is integral if it is obtained by Reingold's procedure applied in any graph of size at most $n$ starting at any node~$v$.

-The second procedure \cite{CDK} is performed by an agent using a fixed token placed at the starting node of the agent.
+{The second procedure, derived from \cite{DP} and adapted here to our needs, allows an agent to traverse all edges {and visit all nodes} of any graph of size at most $n$ provided that there is a {unique token located on an {\em extended edge} $u-v$ (for some adjacent nodes $u$ and $v$) and authorized to move arbitrarily on it.
+An extended edge is defined as the edge $u-v$ augmented by nodes $u$ and $v$}.
 (It is well known that a terminating exploration even of all anonymous rings of unknown size by a single agent without a token is impossible.)
 In our applications the roles of the token and of the exploring agent will be played by agents.
-The procedure works at cost polynomial in the size of the graph.
-Moreover, at the end of it the agent is with the token and has a complete map of the graph with all port numbers marked.
-We call this procedure $EST$, for {\em exploration with a stationary token}.
-We denote by $T(EST(n))$) the maximum number of edge traversals in an execution of the procedure $EST$ in a graph of size at most $n$.
+We call this procedure $ESST$, for {\em exploration with a semi-stationary token}, {as the token always remains on the same extended edge (even if it can move arbitrarily inside it)}.
+We first describe the procedure before showing its validity as well as its polynomial complexity with respect to the size of the graph.}

+{ The following notion will be crucial for our considerations.
+Let $m$ be a positive integer.
+An application of $R(2m,u)$ to a graph $G$ at some node $u$ is called {\em clean}, if all nodes in this application are of degree at most $m-1$.}